 The present paper has two aims.
-One is to fill the above-mentioned descriptive gap by examining word-final devoicing in utterance-medial positions, which will advance our understanding of the nature of word-final devoicing and incomplete neutralization in general.
+One is to fill the above-mentioned descriptive gap by examining wordfinal devoicing in utterance-medial positions, which will advance our understanding of the nature of wordfinal devoicing and incomplete neutralization in general.
 Another is to examine word-final devoicing both in stops and fricatives, which enables us to address the question of whether stops and fricatives differ in terms of (in)complete neutralization.
-In addition, the current experiment attempts to minimize the effects of lexical factors and orthographic influence to the extent possible.
+In addition, the current experiment attempts to minimize to the extent possible the effects of lexical factors and orthographic influence.

 In the following sections, we will first review the previous studies of word-final devoicing and incomplete neutralization in general (section 1.2) and of Russian word-final devoicing in particular (section 1.3).
 The specific questions to be addressed in the present study are stated in section 1.4.
-Section 2 presents an acoustic analysis of word-final devoicing in utterance-medial position.
-Section 3 discusses the results of the acoustic analysis.
-Finally, section 4 concludes the paper.
-Throughout this paper, following the standard tradition, slashes (/ /) are used to indicate underlying representations, while square brackets ([]) are used to indicate phonetic representations.
+Section 2 describes the method.
+Section 3 presents an acoustic analysis of word-final devoicing in utterance-medial position.
+Section 4 discusses the results of the acoustic analysis.
+Finally, section 5 concludes the paper.

-1.2 Word-final devoicing and incomplete neutralization
+1.2 Word-final Devoicing and Incomplete Neutralization

-Word-final devoicing (henceforth, final devoicing) is a common phonological process, both synchronically and diachronically [Blevins, 2006; Myers, 2012].
-In many languages, such as Catalan, Dutch, German, and Russian, voiced obstruents devoice in domain-final position [see Myers, 2012 for an extensive cross-linguistic overview].
-In languages with final devoicing, it has been traditionally formalized, especially within the generative phonology tradition, that the distinction between voiced and voiceless obstruents is completely lost in domain-final position by way of a phonological rule.
-In this view, minimal-pairs such as /luk/ and /lug/ should result in complete homophones, [luk] [e.g., Akishina and Baranovskaja, 2010; Cubberley, 2002; Halle, 1959; Hamilton, 1980; Wade 2010].
-Final devoicing has also been used as an example for positional neutralization in well-known introductory phonology textbooks [Kenstowicz, 1994; Odden, 2005].
-These textbooks assume that minimal-pairs such as /luk/ and /lug/ result in complete homophones.
+Word-final devoicing (henceforth, final devoicing) is a common phonological process, both synchronically and diachronically (Blevins 2006, Myers 2012).
+In many languages, such as Catalan, Dutch, German, and Russian, voiced obstruents devoice in domainfinal position (see Myers 2012 for an extensive crosslinguistic overview).
+In languages with final devoicing, it has been traditionally formalized, especially within the generative phonology tradition, that the distinction between voiced and voiceless obstruents is completely lost in some domain-final position by way of a phonological rule.
+In this view, minimal-pairs such as /luk/ and /lug/ should result in complete homophones, [luk] (e.g., Akishina and Baranovskaja 2010, Cubberley 2002, Halle 1959, Hamilton 1980, Wade 2010)1).

-However, a number of experimental studies have found that neutralization may not be complete, contrary to the assumption held by these formal theories; this is to say, for example, that [luk] derived from /luk/ is phonetically slightly different from [luk] derived from /lug/.
+However, a number of experimental studies have found that neutralization may not be complete, contrary to the assumption held by these formal theories; that is, for example, [luk] derived from /luk/ is phonetically slightly different from [luk] derived from /lug/.
 Throughout this paper, we use the term "incomplete (neutralization)" if there is an observable acoustic difference between segments that are claimed to be neutralized.

-While there is now a large number of studies which demonstrate that some neutralization patterns can be incomplete, some researchers have argued that incomplete neutralization is nothing more than an experimental artifact, such as orthographic influence [e.g., Fourakis and Iverson, 1984].
+While there is now a large number of studies which demonstrate that some neutralization patterns can be incomplete, some researchers have argued that incomplete neutralization is nothing more than an experimental artifact, such as orthographic influence (e.g., Fourakis and Iverson 1984).
 Therefore, it is important to control for as many confounding factors as possible, in order to establish the existence of incomplete neutralization in Russian and other languages.
 This task is especially important because incomplete neutralization is not predicted by the standard theories of phonology: if a contrast is neutralized in phonology, the outputs of phonology, or the inputs to phonetics, should be identical.
-Therefore, phonetics should not treat that neutralized pair of sounds differently.
-See Port and Leary [2005] for extensive discussion on the problems that incomplete neutralization is impossible to deal with in formal phonological theories.
-See Braver [2013] for a review of various approaches to incomplete neutralization within formal phonological theories.)
+Therefore, phonetics should not treat the neutralized pair of sounds differently.
+See Port and Leary (2005) for extensive discussion on the problems that incomplete neutralization presents to formal phonological theories2).